Gary Carter: Expos catcher

 Carter again split time in the outfield and behind the plate in 1976.
 Limited to 91 games by a broken finger, he batted just .219 with six home runs and 38 RBIs.
-In 1977, young stars Warren Cromartie, Ellis Valentine, and Andre Dawson became full-time outfielders.
-In mid-June, former starting catcher Barry Foote was traded to the Phillies, opening up even more starts for Carter behind the plate.
+In 1977, young stars Warren Cromartie, Ellis Valentine and Andre Dawson became full-time outfielders.
+In mid-June, former starting catcher Barry Foote was traded to the Phillies, allowing for more starts for Carter behind the plate.
 With little time at other positions, he responded with 31 home runs and 84 RBIs.
-In 1980, Carter hit 29 home runs, drove in 101 runs, and earned the first of three consecutive Gold Glove Awards.
-He finished second to third baseman Mike Schmidt in NL MVP balloting, whose Phillies took the National League East by one game over the Expos.
+In 1980, Carter hit 29 home runs, drove in 101 runs and earned the first of three consecutive Gold Glove Awards.
+In the NL MVP balloting, he finished second to third baseman Mike Schmidt of the Phillies, who won the National League East by one game over the Expos.

-Carter caught Charlie Lea's no-hitter on May 10, 1981, the nightcap of a doubleheader split, during the first half of the strike shortened season.
-The season resumed on Sunday, August 9, with Carter playing in the 1981 All-Star Game, his first.
-His two home runs earned him the game's MVP award, and made him the fifth and most recent player to hit two home runs in an All-Star Game.
+Carter caught Charlie Lea's no-hitter on May 10, 1981, the nightcap of a doubleheader split, during the first half of the strike-shortened season.
+The season resumed on August 9, with Carter playing in the 1981 All-Star Game, hitting two home runs and winning the game's MVP award.
+He became the fifth and most recent player to hit two home runs in the All-Star Game.

 MLB split the fractured 1981 season into two halves, with the first-place teams from each half in each division meeting in a best-of-five divisional playoff series.
 The four survivors moved on to two best-of-five League Championship Series.
 The Expos won the NL East's second half with a 30–23 record.
-In his first post-season, Carter batted .421, hit two home runs and drove in six in the Expos' three games to two victory over the Phillies in the division series.
-Carter's average improved to .438 in the NLCS, with no home runs or RBIs, and his Expos lost to the Los Angeles Dodgers in five games, who won the World Series over the New York Yankees.
+In his first postseason, Carter batted .421, hit two home runs and drove in six in the Expos' victory over the Phillies in the division series.
+Carter's average improved to .438 in the NLCS, with no home runs or RBIs, and his Expos lost to the Los Angeles Dodgers in five games.

-Pierre Elliott Trudeau, then prime minister of Canada, once remarked of Carter's popularity saying "I am certainly happy that I don't have to run for election against Gary Carter."
-However some Expos were put off by Carter's unabashed enthusiasm, feeling that he was too taken with his image and basked in his press coverage too eagerly, derisively naming him "Camera Carter."
-Andre Dawson felt Carter was "more a glory hound than a team player."
+Canadian prime minister Pierre Trudeau once remarked: "I am certainly happy that I don't have to run for election against Gary Carter."
+However, some Expos were unhappy with Carter's unabashed enthusiasm, feeling that he was too absorbed in his image and that he basked in his press coverage too eagerly, derisively naming him "Camera Carter."
+Andre Dawson felt that Carter was "more a glory hound than a team player."